-Almost all lures you’ll buy from the tackle shop are fitted with low quality treble hooks.
-These are rarely sharp (or rarely stay sharp), are often quick to rust and generally aren’t strong enough.
-So serious fishermen and tournament pro’s usually switch out stock fishing hooks for better quality ones
+Most hard body lures from the tackle shop are fitted with low quality treble hooks.
+These are rarely sharp (or rarely stay sharp), are often quick to rust and generally aren’t too strong.
+So serious fishermen and tournament pro’s usually switch out stock fishing hooks for better quality ones.

-Upgrading hooks enables lure fishermen to get vastly better results than fishing with stock hooks.
-It also allows them to switch from the standard treble setup to double or single hooks if it’s advantageous to do so.
+Upgrading lure hooks also allows a switch from the standard treble setup to double or single hooks if it’s advantageous to do so.

 - Higher chance of the points fouling the line during casting or retrieving.

-- Higher chance of the points burying into a submerged log or other structure during retrieving or fighting a fish.
+- Higher chance of the points burying into a submerged log or other structure when fighting a fish.